Wednesday, October 21, 2020

 Upon relocating to Galway he joined the 1st Battalion of the Galway City Brigade where he became adjutant.

-Marina Terrace, near Albert Road, Corks docklands.
+Marina Terrace, near Albert Road, Cork's docklands.

 On the night of September 8th 1920 Constable Edward Krumm was on a drinking spree in pubs across Galway.
 Sporting the mismatched uniform of black and kaki, Krumm was a new recruit to the RIC - better known as a Black & Tan.

-Krumm, a native of Middlesex and a veteran of WWI, was in one pub making a scene showing off his shooting skills with a row of bottles behind the bar.
+Krumm, a native of Middlesex and a veteran of WWI, was in a pub making a scene showing off his shooting skills with a row of bottles behind the bar.
 He then met up with a fellow tan and the two went to the railway station where they harassed passengers coming off the midnight mail train.
 At the station were a group of IRA men who were waiting for arms due to come in on the train from Dublin.
-When Krumm drew his pistol and began shooting above the heads of passengers disembarking the train IRA Volunteer Sean Mulvoy sprung into action and wrestled Krumm to the floor.
+When Krumm drew his pistol and began shooting above the heads of passengers disembarking the train, IRA Volunteer Sean Mulvoy sprung into action and wrestled Krumm to the floor.
 During the struggle both Krumm and Mulvoy were fatally shot.

 Funeral of Mulvoy and Quirke, Galway Cathedral.

-When news reached Krumms colleagues at Eglington Street Barracks they set out for revenge.
+When news reached Krumm's colleagues at Eglington Street Barracks they set out for revenge.
 They took to their armoured cars and tore through the city, shooting wildly and looting shops and pubs.
 During their ramage they called to the lodgings of young Seamus Quirke at New Dock.

 Quirke in coffin